f0lie/Explorer-Game/README.md

   5. git pull upstream master *// upstream is the main repo that I control.
 You are making sure that you are up to date with the main repo.*
   6. deal with merge conflicts *// you pulled changes from the main remote that may progressed ahead of you.
 So it may conflict with your code.
 No problem, git helps you deal with them.*
   7. git push origin master *// origin is basically the url to a remote repo.
 You are uploading code to github*
   8. Make a pull request on github *// politely ask for me to take your changes and add them to the main repo.
-I will review your code and likely yell at you*
+I will review your code.

 ##### Watch this video
 [Using modern C++ to make games.](https://www.youtube.com/watch?v=TC9zhufV_Z8)